 Base salaries are designed to provide recurring compensation for the fulfillment of the duties and responsibilities associated with job roles, and are paid in cash on a semi-monthly basis.
 The base salaries for our executive officers are structured to be market-competitive and to attract and retain these key employees.
 An executive's base salary is also determined by reviewing the executive's other compensation to ensure that the executive's total compensation is in line with our overall compensation philosophy.
-In 2010 the Compensation Committee reviewed each individual's experience, each individual's performance during the prior year and the base salaries paid to our executive officers at the level of vice president and above in 2009 against the base salaries paid to such officers at comparable companies selected as part of a survey prepared by our Chief Financial Officer in 2008 at the request of the committee.
-Based on this review, the Compensation Committee approved increases of 6.0% and 4.5% to Mr. Lea and Dr. Tweden, respectively, effective March 1, 2010.
-The committee did not recommend any other adjustments to executive officers' base salaries for 2010.
+On February 15, 2013, the Board of Directors appointed Mr. Lea, the company's Senior Vice President and Chief Financial Officer, to also serve as the company's Chief Operating Officer.
+At the same time, the Board of Directors also approved an increase in Mr. Lea's base annual salary from \$280,769 to \$295,000.
+Other than the increase to Mr. Lea's base annual salary in 2013, the Compensation Committee determined that no other changes should be made to the base salaries paid to our executive officers.